fish-shell/fish-shell/doc_src/cmds/status.rst

 The following operations (subcommands) are available:

 **is-command-substitution**, **-c** or **--is-command-substitution**
-    Returns 0 if fish is currently executing a command substitution.
+    Returns 0 if ghoti is currently executing a command substitution.

 **is-block**, **-b** or **--is-block**
-    Returns 0 if fish is currently executing a block of code.
+    Returns 0 if ghoti is currently executing a block of code.

 **is-breakpoint**
-    Returns 0 if fish is currently showing a prompt in the context of a :doc:`breakpoint <breakpoint>` command.
-See also the :doc:`fish_breakpoint_prompt <fish_breakpoint_prompt>` function.
+    Returns 0 if ghoti is currently showing a prompt in the context of a :doc:`breakpoint <breakpoint>` command.
+See also the :doc:`ghoti_breakpoint_prompt <ghoti_breakpoint_prompt>` function.

 **is-interactive**, **-i** or **--is-interactive**
-    Returns 0 if fish is interactive - that is, connected to a keyboard.
+    Returns 0 if ghoti is interactive - that is, connected to a keyboard.

 **is-login**, **-l** or **--is-login**
-    Returns 0 if fish is a login shell - that is, if fish should perform login tasks such as setting up :envvar:`PATH`.
+    Returns 0 if ghoti is a login shell - that is, if ghoti should perform login tasks such as setting up :envvar:`PATH`.

 **is-full-job-control** or **--is-full-job-control**
     Returns 0 if full job control is enabled.